Environmental Building Sciences

 Personal Protective Equipment (PPE)

 All students are required to wear long pants and closed toe shoes in the lab and during field work.
 Gloves, when required, will be provided.
+Students are required to comply with all additional PPE requirements, campus access and safety measures that are communicated by faculty, staff and campus signage for the protection of all persons and property.

 Refer to your Student Guide for Conestoga's Safety and Security services and procedures.